-To claim your study place at Chalmers, you must be an active student as of the first semester after being admitted to a new program.
+To claim your study place at Chalmers, you must be an active student as of the first semester after being admitted to a new programme.
 You must have knowledge of the terms and conditions and make sure that your study commitment meets the conditions stated below1.

 Terms and Conditions